 Outbound SMS

 When you send an SMS to a phone number belonging to an end user's device you are sending an Outbound SMS.
-Historically, this was and still is referred to as a Mobile Terminated (MT) SMS, though nowadays an SMS is not always sent to a mobile device.
-In an Outbound SMS, you can set the ''from'' field with whatever you have requested with Messangi, either a Long Code, Short Code, alphanumeric shortcode, or virtual number.
+This is referred to as a Mobile Terminated (MT) SMS, though nowadays an SMS is not always sent to a mobile device.
+In an Outbound SMS, you can set the ''from'' field with the sender configured in your account.
+It can be a Long Code, Short Code, alphanumeric shortcode, or virtual route.

 Outbound SMS API allows you to send SMS messages to and from any country in the world through a REST API.
 Each message is identified by a unique random ID so that users can always check the status of a message using the given endpoint.
-It is a type of API that allows your business to integrate SMS (Short Message Service) messaging into your existing software platforms.
-That is, this API is a well-defined software interface which enables code to send short messages via a SMS Gateway.
+This type of API allows your business to integrate SMS (Short Message Service) messaging into your existing software platforms.
+That is, this API is a well-defined software interface that enables code to send short messages via an SMS Gateway.

 As the infrastructures for SMS communications and the internet are mostly divided, SMS APIs are often used to 'bridge the gap' between telecommunications carrier networks and the wider web.
 SMS APIs are used to allow web applications to easily send and receive text messages quickly and easily through logic written for standard web frameworks.
-Our APIs make it possible for your business to operate 24/7, providing customer notifications and information even outside business hours and Keeping customers updated of the new offerings and deals about your company aids in the growth of your company.
+Our APIs make it possible for your business to operate 24/7, providing customer notifications and information even outside business hours.
+Keeping customers updated on the new offerings and deals about your company aids in its growth.

-This API helps you to quickly create and configure sending SMS messages to your customers globally in real time and ability to see a list of the messages sent.
-The main advantage of our API is its simplicity of implementation, easy and simple way to use!
+This API helps you to quickly create and configure sending SMS messages to your customers globally in real-time and the ability to see a list of the messages sent.
+The main advantage of our API is its simplicity of implementation and easy and straightforward way to use!

 • Send SMS messages using local numbers.